RadeDevOne/1_parrot/README.md

 # TESTING: USING `supertest`

-I FOUND THIS [HELPFUL SOLUTION](https://github.com/KennFatt/nextjs-api-routes-testing) (ALL THE CREDITS GOES TO THAT PERSON)
+I FOUND THIS [HELPFUL SOLUTION](https://github.com/KennFatt/nextjs-api-routes-testing) (ALL THE CREDITS GOES TO THAT PERSON; I ONLY BUILT UPON THAT)

 WE ARE GOING TO USE supertest